 The first and important reason, why laptop batteries explode (or the smartphone ones) is some sort of fault with the battery.
 To understand what could be the fault, you need to understand how the Lithium (Li) Ion battery works.
 We won’t get into Physics here – rather will explore the topic in general detail.

-There are different types of batteries of which, the popular rechargeable ones are either Acid base or Lithium Ion batteries.
-You will find an Acid base battery in cars, vehicles, etc. They are heavy boxes with acid and electrodes in it.
-The Lithium Ion batteries are more compact and have one electrode and an anode with suspended electrons in form of liquid.
+There are different types of batteries of which, the popular rechargeable ones are either Acid-base or Lithium-Ion batteries.
+You will find an Acid-base battery in cars, vehicles, etc. They are heavy boxes with acid and electrodes in it.
+The Lithium-Ion batteries are more compact and have one electrode and an anode with suspended electrons in the form of liquid.

-An electrode is a plate representing source or propagator of negative (-ve) charge and the anode represents positive (+ve) charge.
+An electrode is a plate representing the source or propagator of a negative (-ve) charge and the anode represents a positive (+ve) charge.
 We all know that the electricity distribution system is built upon the fact that electrons move from –ve to +ve nodes.
 The positive nodes in almost all cases are the contact points where you plug in your gadgets.
-In case of laptops and smartphones, they are the only open points that can be seen when you remove the battery – generally copper or silver plated for a longer and better contact life.
-For information on Lithium batteries, please check out Wikipedia or similar website.
+In the case of laptops and smartphones, they are the only open points that can be seen when you remove the battery – generally copper or silver-plated for a longer and better contact life.
+For information on Lithium batteries, please check out Wikipedia or similar websites.

-As explained above, there are minimum three cells in a laptop battery and the number can go up to 12.
-I have not yet heard of a laptop battery having more than 12 cells.
+As explained above, there is a minimum of three cells in a laptop battery and the number can go up to 12.
+I have not yet heard of a laptop battery that has more than 12 cells.
 Anyway, when you are using the laptop on battery, electrons flow from the –ve side of cells to the positive side (the contact points) thereby providing power to it.
 Similarly, when you are charging the battery, electrons are sent back to the electrode points to prepare the battery for consumption.

-Plenty of factors come into play here – overcharging, over discharging, unwanted carbon build up, etc. A Lithium battery though looks simple from outside, has built-in mechanisms to disconnect from device and adjacent cells in case of overcharging etc. A faulty laptop battery is one that would not provide such mechanisms to protect the cells from overcharging etc. This is just to give you an idea of why companies have recalled products in the past saying the batteries are defective.
+Plenty of factors come into play here – overcharging, over-discharging, unwanted carbon build-up, etc. A Lithium battery though looks simple from outside, has built-in mechanisms to disconnect from the device and adjacent cells in case of overcharging, etc. A faulty laptop battery is one that would not provide such mechanisms to protect the cells from overcharging etc. This is just to give you an idea of why companies have recalled products in the past saying the batteries are defective.
 They are missing one or more such precaution mechanisms.

 Certain other reasons can be the atmosphere where you are using the laptop.
 If it is humid and hot enough, it will make a good case for short-circuit that – in turn – will result in overheating and hence explosion.